aerogear/aerogear-digger-installer/provision-osx/README.md

 ## Download certs
 Downloads some required certificates into the node.
 Right now, the only required certificate is Apple's WWDR certificate.
 This certificate will be downloaded into the user's home directory.

+To run this section as a standalone step you must specify the `osx_download_certs` tag.

 ### Options:
 * `apple_wwdr_cert_url` - Apple WWDR certificate URL.
 Defaults to Apple's official URL
 * `apple_wwdr_cert_file_name` - Output file name of the downloaded file.
 Defaults to `AppleWWDRCA.cer`.

+## Update Cocoapods
+Executes `pod repo update`.

+To run this section as a standalone step you must specify the `osx_pod_repo_update` tag.

 ## Configure Buildfarm node
 Creates a credential set in the build farm for the macOS nodes using the provided keys.
 Add each machine as a node in the build farm, connecting through SSH.

 You will need to create a key pair using a tool such as `ssh-keygen` to allow the Jenkins instance to connect with the macOS nodes.

+To run this section as a standalone step you must specify the `osx_configure_buildfarm` tag.

 ### Options
 * `credential_private_key_path` - Location of the private key of the pair.
 This is stored in Jenkins and used to SSH into the macOS node.
 If this is not set then this section will be skipped.